Asiaalrajeh/AI-Summarizer/README.md

 # AI-Summarizer
-an open-source article summarizer to save time and simplify your reading.
+website that use an open-source article summarizer to save time and simplify your reading.